simonedangiolini/tesi/README.md

-Here is possible to see all the code used to carry on my work
+Here is possible to see all the code used to carry on my work and the data obtained